 So thinking positive and being proactive is crucial if you want to be taken seriously as a cyclist.

-If you “walk the walk” and not just “talk the talk” then you are far likelier to achieve more in the saddle.
-But you need to think positive, make sure you have a specific goal, organise yourself and manage your time to make sure you achieve your goal, and take advantage of any collaborative help that you have at your disposal.
+If you “walk the walk” and not just “talk the talk,” then you are far likelier to achieve more in the saddle.
+But you need to think positive, make sure you have a specific goal, organize yourself and manage your time to achieve your goal, and take advantage of any collaborative help you have at your disposal.

 Don’t just sit there and wait for something to happen.